 There’s something about the South that draws Chef Allan Sheldon’s attention; his favorite place is Key West.
 He ventured to Charleston, South Carolina for culinary training and a Food Service Management degree from Johnson & Wales University.
 But his heart is in Michigan.
-As Chef de Cuisine at the Hill Dining Center at Mosher-Jordan, he loves the grand scale of the operation, with walk-in coolers filled with fresh ingredients in the morning and emptied by night after an active day of cooking.
+As Chef de Cuisine East Quad, he loves the grand scale of the operation, with walk-in coolers filled with fresh ingredients in the morning and emptied by night after an active day of cooking.
 Chef Allan thinks the students here are special and enjoys introducing them to new foods, especially those shaped by his Southern training.

 Matt Zatirka, Chef de Cuisine

 Chef Matt Zatirka has cooked for some of the largest gatherings in Detroit.
 At the Cobo Center, auto fans had a taste of his cuisine during the North American International Auto show.
 At Comerica Park, he catered food to baseball fans in the suites and Press Box, and even developed an appreciation for hot dogs.
-Now he creates memorable dining experiences through catering at The Michigan League, a beautiful setting where couples dream of having their wedding reception.
+Now he creates memorable dining experiences at the Mosher Jordan dining hall for students to enjoy every day.
 With a culinary arts degree from Schoolcraft College and a Bachelor’s in hospitality management from Eastern Michigan University, Chef Matt has perfected classic cooking techniques.
 He believes in the goodness of basic foods and feels that Mother Nature has already done all of the hard work, so his goal is simply to not mess up her products.